 Thursday, November 01, 2012

 Staten Island was one of the areas hit hard by massive flooding from Sandy.
 Among the people that stayed, was the family of 17-year-old Tasina Berkey, a current Radio Rookie.
-Her family, like many of their neighbors, never experienced flooding like this before.

 Saturday, September 01, 2012

 Two Radio Rookie reporters got a chance to sit down with Police Commissioner Ray Kelly to discuss the tactics of his police force and its impact in the community.